 - 1 C sugar

 - 1/4 t nutmeg

 - 1 C whipping cream, beat with 1/2 tsp vanilla and 4 Tbs powdered sugar until medium peaks form.

 - 1/3 C roughly chopped pecans, either toasted or caramelized

 - 2 Tablespoons jarred caramel sauce

-Use a food processor to crush gingersnaps.
+- For the crust, Use a food processor to crush gingersnaps.
 Then do pecans.
 Combine gingersnaps, pecans, brown sugar, and butter and stir well to combine.
-Press into a 9″ spring form pan.
+Press into a 9" spring form pan.
 Evenly spread across the bottom of pan and up the sides about 1 inch.

-Place cheesecake pan inside of a larger pan.
-I use a roasting pan, like this. (and by “like this” I mean its appearance, because I most certainly did not pay $270 for mine) Place your cheesecake pan into larger pan.
+- For the water bath, place cheesecake pan inside of a larger pan.
+I use a roasting pan.
+Place your cheesecake pan into larger pan.
 The larger pan should be at least 2-3 inches in depth.
 Place in pre-heated oven.
 With a kettle or pitcher filled with hot water, pour water into the larger pan about halfway up, or approximately 1 1/2 to 2 inches.

 - Bake for 60-75 minutes or until set.
 The center should be just a tad bit jiggly still.
 It will finish cooking while cooling.

 - When it's done, remove from oven and place on a rack until completely cool.
 Place in the fridge for at least 12 hours.
 This is a very soft cheesecake so sufficient chilling is a must!